gblakeman/nude-theme/README.md

 .ruby-version
    └── set your ruby version if you use a manager and the Theme gem config.example.yml
-   └── rename to ‘config.yml’ and configure your theme settings for the Theme gem
+   └── duplicate/name as ‘config.yml’ and configure your theme settings for the Theme gem (do not commit ‘config.yml’ to protect your private info)
 ```

 Additional resources
 ---------------------
 - The [Skeleton Theme](https://github.com/Shopify/skeleton-theme) itself is an excellent reference point for some more complex undertakings and best practices.
 Be sure to check it out.
 - Shopify [Theme Gem](https://github.com/Shopify/shopify_theme) - I include a config file for using this Gem.
+Use it to watch your working theme locally and automatically upload any file changes as you work.

 Disclaimer
 ---------------------